mlaroy/cascadia-digital/src/services/technical-seo-audit.md

 slug: '/technical-seo-audit'
 order: 1
 type: 'services'
-description: 'See how accessible your site is, and what improvements might be needed to make it more WCAG compliant.'
+description: 'Get an analysis of the technical aspects of your search engine optimization, and advice on how to do it better.'
 img: 'search'
 published: true
 price: '$1,299'